awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies-inheritance.md

 **New effective tag policy for account 999999999999**

 **Note**
-You can't directly use the contents of a displayed effective policy as the contents of a new policy\.
+You can't directly use the content of a displayed effective policy as the content of a new policy\.
 The syntax doesn't include the operators needed to control merging with other child and parent policies\.
-The display of an effective policy is intended only for understanding the results of the merger\.
+This is for understanding the effective results only\.

 ```
 {